kaufmannr/mod_spamhaus_new/ReadMe.txt

     Syntax:    MS_CacheValidity 86400
     Default:   172800

-    This directive defines the number of seconds how long cached MS_DSN entries are valid.
+    This directive defines the number of seconds how long cached MS_DNS entries are valid.

 MS_CustomError